aspilinekUNO/ISQA3900-Group-3/README.md

 - Responsive layout for mobile and desktop
 - Navigation bar and consistent base template
 - Unverified shelters and pets will not be visible
+- Click on "Welcome, User!" to view your profile

 ### User and Admin Functions
 - Superusers